 Whether you’re hiking through Torres del Paine in Patagonia or unwinding on a beach in Bali, you’ll get to see the world, taste new food, and meet new people while blogging during your downtime.

 I was fortunate enough to have had that kind of experience.
 I traveled pretty extensively throughout Asia; and blogged my way through it all.
 I have to say that the flexibility to play during work time and work efficiently during playtime is perhaps the biggest perk of working as a full-time blogger.

 While I’m no longer gallivanting around the globe, I thought I might share my best productivity tips with you in this post.
-Wondering how you can ensure that you are working efficiently while you’re on the road?
+Wondering how you can ensure that you are blogging efficiently while you’re on the road?
 These tips might just be the key to figuring it out.

 Armed with these 21 productivity tips, I’m confident that you’ll have no trouble at all striking the perfect balance between work and play, maximizing your productivity while still enjoying all of the experiences travel has to offer.

-Set up the right mindset
+Setting up the right mindset

 1. Treat your blog like a real business

 Take your blog seriously.